cloudmesh/cloudmesh.github.io/_sources/cloudmesh.txt

 to obtain user accounts and projects.
 We have demonstrated in FutureGrid the ability to create accounts in a very short time, including vetting projects and users – allowing fast turn-around times for the majority of FutureGrid projects with an initial startup allocation.
-Cloudmesh re-use this infrastructure and also allows users to manage proxy accounts to federate to other IaaS services to provide an easy interface to integrate them.
+Cloudmesh re-uses this infrastructure and also allows users to manage proxy accounts to federate to other IaaS services to provide an easy interface to integrate them.